 However, you can modify this "rule" by thinking of how the person usually wears their scarves.

-The first category I think of as Senatorial or Executive.
+The first category of scarf I think of as Senatorial or Executive.
 You see this style often at places such as Washington's Dulles airport on a Friday afternoon.

 The scarf is neatly draped around the neckline and allowed to hang open with the scarf ends exactly aligned, then the blazer or overcoat is shrugged on over the top.